agoramachina/claudio/process_log.md

 ## the minute manager case study

-AM shared "It's Pronounced Minute!" — a villain song for the Minute Manager, a bureaucratic cleric obsessed with the Horologist, in Gamma's D&D campaign *A Study in Time*.
+tux tucker shared "It's Pronounced Minute!" — a villain song for the Minute Manager, a bureaucratic cleric obsessed with the Horologist, in Gamma's D&D campaign *A Study in Time*.
 Gamma generated the song via Suno, refined prompts, iterated to a Remastered version, and exported 11 stems through Suno Studio.
 Total duration 3:27, 143.55 BPM, key center G minor.

 **First pass: full mix only.** Ran `listener.py` on the master.
 It detected 9 sections.
 The structural data alone was enough to predict:
 - Section 1 (0-26s, G major, quiet): spoken bureaucratic intro